 I only rarely agree to supervise undergraduate or master's students, and I only recruit students who have already taken some coursework in computational linguistics or NLP and done extremely well.
 If that's you, send me an email six weeks before the start of the term with a CV, a transcript, and a couple of sentences about your plans and research interests.

 If your goal is to get started with independent research in NLP, you should take NLU (DS-GA 1012) or MLLU (LING-UA 52) as soon as you can and before you reach out to me for one-on-one research supervision.
 I designed both courses to walk you through your first major NLP research project, and the prerequisites and the non-project-related assignments in these courses are relatively light.

 Prospective Graduate Students

 I can advise graduate students in the Department of Linguistics (PhD), the Center for Data Science (MS, PhD), and the Department of Computer Science at Courant (MS, PhD).
-If you're interested, you're welcome to contact me, though get too many inquiries to be able to read and reply to them reliably.
+If you have questions about my group that you'd like to discuss before you apply, contact me.
+(Writing to just say hello doesn't help your application, though.)
 As above, if you're applying for an MS, I won't commit to supervising you as a research student until after you've taken coursework in NLP at NYU.

 In the interest of fairness (and my sanity), I don't hold interviews or admissions-related meetings with prospective students until after we have received and reviewed everyone's applications.
 I never hold interviews with MS or undergraduate applicants.